Powertex Bister art

-If you’ve been following my series of articles on using Powertex Bister in mixed media art, you might be ready to see some in action.
-This Powertex Bister planets painting was created for the Powertex UK design team and was published in the online magazine in June.
+If you’ve been following my series of articles on using Powertex Bister in mixed media art, you might be ready to try a project.
+This Powertex Bister planets painting was created for the Powertex UK design team and was originally published in the Powertex UK magazine.
 It’s a fun example of how Bister sprays can be used to create interesting effects on a canvas.

 This Powertex galaxy canvas is a fun project to try.
 Use Bister sprays and stencils to create your own style of art or canvas.
 Bister is an ink pigment available from Powertex in 7 colours.
-If Bister sprays are new for you, you may want to read this article first.
+If Bister sprays are new to you, you may want to read this article first.
 It’s got the tips you’ll need for getting the most out of your Bister sprays.
 You can also download my free Quick Guide to Bister.

 - Blue and Ivory Powertex Fabric Hardener

 - Ready Made Bister sprays in Black, Red, Yellow and Green

 - Cardboard or heavy paper to cut your own circular masks

 - Hairdryer (a heat tool on low works too)